HomeLatest NewsGovernanceFree IoT faces regulatory trap in ‘democratic’ Nepal

 The government cites data security behind the new regulation and proposes to make data security paramount criteria.
 The NTA has proposed that IoT service providers must host all servers and store all data within the territory of Nepal.

-Under the proposed new regulation, an IoT service provider will be responsible for a data breach and should report to the NTA within five working days if it occurs.
-“It should comply with all the laws, regulations, and requirements issued by NTA concerning data management, including the security, privacy, and protection of IoT user's data,” states the proposed regulation.
+Under the proposed new regulation, an IoT service provider will be responsible for a and should to the NTA within five working days if it occurs.
+“It should comply with all the laws, regulations, and requirements issued by NTA concerning data management, including the security, privacy, and protection of IoT user’s data,” states the proposed regulation.

 The IoT/M2M service provider cannot install or connect any terminal equipment unless it is approved by the NTA.